Baton Rouge elementary students surprise principal after she beat cancer

 BATON ROUGE — Principal Kathie Johnson, who recently beat cancer, thought she was going into school for a routine meeting when she received the surprise of a lifetime.

-On Wednesday, students at Villa Del Rey Creative Sciences and Arts Magnet School all wore green to honor their principal, and the Belaire High School band led her in a personal parade.
+On Wednesday, students and staff at Villa Del Rey Creative Sciences and Arts Magnet School wore green to honor their principal, and the Belaire High School band led her in a personal parade.

 Johnson took an intermittent leave from the school in the fall semester after she was diagnosed with Large B-cell lymphoma.